 Impulse is equivalent to the change in momentum(Δp).

-This equivalence is known as the impulse-momentum theorem.
+We know this equivalence as the impulse momentum theorem.
 This equation shows us how an impulse created by a force can affect the motion of a body.

 In the real world, forces are often not constant.
 Forces may build up from zero over time and also may vary depending on many factors.

 Finding out the overall effect of all these forces directly would be quite difficult.
 As we calculate impulse, we multiply force by time.
 This is equivalent to finding the area under a force-time curve.